 So, you can see that the American Beverage Association’s Balance Calories Initiative is not a legitimate alternative to regulation as Susan Neely presents it.
 What about Big Soda’s free market argument against soda regulation, though?

 You already pay soda taxes whether you live in Atlanta, Georgia, or Berkeley, California.
 As a taxpayer, you contribute to the American Beverage Association’s billions in subsidized revenue, even if your local government does not explicitly tax soda.
 The federal government pays for an estimated $1.7 to $2.1 billion of soda purchases each year through food stamps (consider that a baseline; there are good reasons to assume it’s a severe underestimate).
 And Big Soda lobbies hard to keep its federally-subsidized revenue coming in.

 If Big Soda was truly committed to public health, it would have chosen un-compromised partners to supervise its Balance Calories Initiative.
 Instead, it partnered with the Clinton Foundation and the American Heart Association.
 If Big Soda was truly committed to the free market, it would have lobbied against food stamp soda purchases.
 Instead, it lobbies to keep taxpayer dollars coming in.
 Big Soda will always prefer profits to ethics and public health.

-Editor’s Note: The day after we published this article, the initial results for the Balance Calories Commitment were released.
+Editor’s Note: The day after we published this article, the initial results for the Balance Calories Initiative were released.
 It will not surprise our readers that beverage calories consumed per person were only down .2%, “a slower rate of decrease than in earlier years.”